Who We Are

 - Able to pass a CORI/SORI background check

-Please send resume and cover letter via email to: firstname.lastname@example.org.
-In the subject line, write your name and the position for which you are applying, eg: “Jordan Smith – Crew Leader.”
+Please send resume and cover letter via email to: [email protected].
+In the subject line, write your name and the position for which you are applying with the region, eg: “Jordan Smith – North Shore Crew Leader.”
+Be sure to include either North Shore or Greater Boston in the subject line to specify which region you are applying for.

 The Food Project is an Equal Opportunity Employer that is committed to creating an inclusive organization.
 We actively seek a diverse pool of candidates for this position.